Top 10 sights in Kraków

-The 14th cent.
-Wawel Cathedral (Kraków Cathedral) is one of the most sacred temples in Poland.
-It represents an important testimony of the nation’s history.
+The 14th century Wawel Cathedral (Kraków Cathedral) is one of the most sacred temples in Poland.
+It represents an important part of the nation’s history.

 The Wieliczka Salt Mine, declared a World Heritage Site by UNESCO in 1978, is one of the most visited sights in Poland.
 Discover it.

 Planty Park in Kraków is a charming green space surrounding the Old Town, which is full of monuments and serves as the lung of the city.